 A veil is the most timeless bridal accessory of them all, but how do you choose which one is right for your wedding day look?
-There are thousands of different wedding veil styles and a handful of different veil lengths, but familiarizing yourself with the basics is a good place to start.
+There are thousands of different wedding veil styles and a handful of different veil lengths, but familiarizing yourself with the basics (like the wedding veil's meaning) is a good place to start.
 From short and sweet veils, like blushers and birdcage styles, to long, lace-trimmed cathedral veils and more unique options (hello, Juliet caps), we know there's a veil to match your style, whatever it may be.

 Here's everything you need to know about wedding veil styles and lengths so you can choose the right look for your big day.